 Depending on your view of Microsoft’s privacy policies, Microsoft Word Online could be a valid option for users looking to break away from Google’s suffocating embrace.

 Microsoft Word Online allows multiple users to collaborate on a Word document and offers the best Word document compatibility of any online solution (Surprise!).

-Word Online is a component of a full online version of the Microsoft Office suite of apps, and we’ll be visiting the spreadsheet and presentation components of the suite in the sections following this one.
+Word Online is a component of a fully online version of the Microsoft Office suite of apps, and we’ll be visiting the spreadsheet and presentation components of the suite in the sections following this one.

-Microsoft Word Online is a web-based app, so it will run on any connected device that offers a browser, including Internet Explorer, Edge, Chrome, Safari and Firefox.
+Microsoft Word Online is a web-based app, so it will run on any connected device that offers a browser, including Internet Explorer, Edge, Chrome, Safari, and Firefox.
 Oh, and even on Brave and the Tor Browser!

 Google Sheets Alternative

 Google Sheets is a powerful online spreadsheet app that offers the ability for multiple users to collaborate in real-time on spreadsheet documents.

 The app provides a number of Excel-like features.
 However, the same old Google privacy-related issues you worry about in any of the Google apps listed above also apply to Google Sheets.